vnool/phpscript/README.md

 # phpscript

-php activescript in php group has not update since 2004. so copy it to here. and add some update.
+php `activescript` in php group has not update since 2004. so copy it to here. and add fix some bugs.
 ## support PHP 5.2.6
 other upgrade version not tested

-Allows you to use PHP as an ActiveScript engine from within other applications Description	this ActiveScript SAPI allows you to embed PHP into your Windows applications via the MS Scripting control, Windows Scripting Host or any other ActiveScript aware host application

 ## ActiveScript SAPI for PHP
+Allows you to use PHP as an ActiveScript engine from within other applications Description
+This ActiveScript SAPI allows you to `embed PHP into your Windows applications` via the MS Scripting control, Windows Scripting Host or any other ActiveScript aware host application

 Once registered on your system (using regsvr32), you will be able to use PHP script in any ActiveScript compliant host.
 The list includes: